50 Health Tips That Will Make You Feel 20 Years Younger

 Take a cold shower.

-There's no better way to rejuvenate your body than by drenching yourself in cool water.
+There's no better way to rejuvenate your body than by drenching yourself in cool water, even if it's uncomfortable in the moment.
 "Taking cold showers has tons of health benefits, including improved circulation, faster muscle recovery, enhanced skin and hair, and increased energy," says Grace Yoon, certified holistic health practitioner and founder and CEO of Qi Alchemy.
 "Take a cold shower for at least one to two minutes every morning."

 Repair your gut.